kartik-v/bootstrap-fileinput/README.md

 - `{name}`: will be replaced by the file name being uploaded
 - `{extensions}`: will be replaced by the comma separated list of extensions defined in `allowedFileExtensions`.

+### msgUploadAborted
+_string_ the message to be displayed when an ongoing ajax file upload is aborted by pressing the **Cancel** button.
+Defaults to `The file upload was aborted`.
+If this is set to null or empty, the internal ajax error message will be displayed.

 ### msgValidationError
 _string_ the exception message to be displayed within the caption container (instead of `msgFilesSelected`), when a validation error is encountered.
 Defaults to `File Upload Error`.